 It should be noted that there are different versions of the M.2 slots and the M.2 slot expansion cards.

 Recall from earlier that M.2 NVMe SSDs use the PCIe interface.
 Now PCIe interface is an ever-evolving interface, so much so that the transfer speed per PCIe lane doubles with each newer version.

 The most current version of the PCIe is 4.0.

 Simply put, NVMe SSDs conforming to the newer PCIe 4.0 are almost twice as fast compared to the NVMe SSDs conforming to the older PCIe 3.0.

-PCIe 4.0 NVMe SSDs are commonly referred to as Gen 4 SSDs whereas the PCIe 3.0 NVMe SSDs are commonly referred to as Gen 3 SSDs.
+PCIe 4.0 NVMe SSDs are commonly called Gen 4 SSDs, whereas the PCIe 3.0 NVMe SSDs are called Gen 3 SSDs.

-Now in order to use a Gen 4 SSD, you need to make sure you have a Gen 4 M.2 slot as well.
-For that you will need a motherboard that conforms to PCIe version 4.0.
+To use a Gen 4 SSD, you must also have a Gen 4 M.2 slot.
+You will need a motherboard that conforms to PCIe version 4.0.

-For instance, AMD X570 motherboards have the M.2 as well as the PCIe slots conforming to v4.0.
+For instance, AMD X570 motherboards have the M.2 and the PCIe slots conforming to v4.0.

 You can find Gen 4 expansion cards featuring 1-4 NVMe M.2 slots.